Yoann-86/Omazon/README.md

 I created this project to practice and showcase my skills building front-end web applications using React and TypeScript.
 This project was developed in my free time, and I plan to continually enhance it with new features listed below.

-In the future, I will also develop a new backend API with NestJS with mariaDB database, which I intend to deploy on a Linux test server.
+In the future, I will also develop a new backend API with Express with postgre database using typeORM, which I intend to deploy on a Linux test server.

 All of these folders and updates will be gradually published on my GitHub account.